Chicago-bound flight from Rome diverted over "potential security concern"

 A Chicago-bound United Airlines flight from Rome was diverted to Ireland because of a "potential security concern," the airline said Monday.

-The UA971 flight was diverted to Shannon Airport in Ireland, landing at about 2:15 p.m. local time.
+The UA971 flight was over the Atlantic Ocean when it was diverted to Shannon Airport in Ireland, landing at about 2:15 p.m. local time.

+The passengers disembarked and underwent further screening after a bomb threat was found scribbled in one of the plane's bathrooms.

+According to Irish media reports, passengers were providing handwriting samples to the flight crew to see if any matched the writing found in the bathroom.

 In a statement, Chicago-based United Airlines said: "United flight UA971 en route to Chicago from Rome, diverted to Shannon following a potential security concern.
 Additional security screenings will be performed on all customers and baggage, and we will work to get customers on their way to Chicago as quickly as possible."